 A commentary on the events and the programme more generally can be found in the Programme's Blogspot.
 The Programme also maintains a Facebook page , and following it is a simple way of staying up to date with developments.The Programme also publishes an annual review of past and future activity in magazine format downloadable as a .pdf, PEFM in Focus.

-The Foundation supports its programme of academic research through the making of grants*, scholarships and bursaries.
-It seeks where possible to place the results of such work in the public domain through journals, seminars, presentations and the internet.
-The Foundation and its Programmes are supported by advisors who are academically or professionally eminent in their own fields internationally.
+The Foundation - now closed - supported its programme of academic research through the making of grants.
+It sought where possible to place the results of such work in the public domain through journals, seminars, presentations and the internet.
+The Foundation and its Programmes was supported by advisors who are academically or professionally eminent in their own fields internationally.

-The Foundation was incorporated in January 2012, and is registered as a charity in England and Wales.
+The Foundation was incorporated in January 2012, and closed in March 2019, and was registered as a charity in England and Wales.

 Financial Market Policies Foundation